Umoja: Just the Facts

 What is the Umoja Community Education Foundation?

 Umoja is a community and a consortium of programs serving as an academic and professional development resource for colleges wishing to better support underserved, educationally and economically disadvantaged students.
 Umoja exists to help close the achievement gap by increasing retention, graduation and transfer rates.
-The Umoja Community is officially endorsed by the CA Community College Board of Governors, the Academic Senate for CA Community Colleges and the Student Senate for California Community Colleges.
+The Umoja Community is officially endorsed by the California Community College Board of Governors, the Academic Senate for California Community Colleges and the Student Senate for California Community Colleges.

 Which California community college campuses participate in the program?